RahulKumar-98/MSAzure-activedirectory/README.md

 </p>
 <p>
 In this procedure, we will be covering how to configure Active Directory on Azure between two virtual machines.
 One being the Domain Controller (VM named DC-1) and another being the client (named client-1).
 Active Directory, hosted on a domain controller virtual machine, enables an organization to centrally manage, authenticate, and authorize users and computers, while controlling access to resources based on assigned roles and responsibilities.
-To get started, we will first create a virtual machine running Windows Server 2022, this will serve as our Domain Controller.
-Next we will create the client's virtual machine using Windows 10.
+To get started, we will first create a virtual machine running Windows Server 2022, which will serve as our Domain Controller.
+Nex,t we will create the client's virtual machine using Windows 10.
 Before creating the virtual machines, however, we will need to create a virtual network for both machines to communicate with eachother effectively.
 In Azure, search "Virtual Networks" -> Create -> We will name this virtual network as "Active-Directory-Vnet" (Regions throughout this procedure will stay the same).
 </p>
 <br />